-The EMODnet biology is a thematic portal of EMODnet providing free access to data on temporal and spatial distribution of marine species and species traits from all European regional seas.
+EMODnet biology is a thematic group of EMODnet providing free access to data on temporal and spatial distribution of marine species and species traits from all European regional seas.
 It is built upon the World Register of Marine Species and the European Ocean Biogeographic Information System.
 EMODnet Biology aims to provide a single access point to European marine biodiversity data and products by assembling individual datasets from various sources and processing them into interoperable data products for assessing the environmental state of ecosystems and sea basins.

 EurOBIS was developed by the Flanders Marine Institute in 2004, within the framework of the MarBEF project (MARine Biodiversity and Ecosystem Functioning).
 It brings together biogeographic data collected within European marine waters, or by European researchers and institutes outside Europe.
 It focuses on taxonomy and distribution records in space and time and offers a number of online tools to easily query and visualise the data.
 Currently, EurOBIS holds 956 datasets, representing 62.299 species and 24 million distribution records.
 With more than 6 million distribution records, fish are the most common in the database, followed by (sea) birds and marine mammals.